dherault/serverless-offline/README.md

 All CLI options are optional:

 ```
+--allowCache                Allows the code of lambda functions to cache if supported.
 --apiKey                    Defines the API key value to be used for endpoints marked as private Defaults to a random hash.
 --corsAllowHeaders          Used as default Access-Control-Allow-Headers header value for responses.
 Delimit multiple values with commas.
 Default: 'accept,content-type,x-api-key'
 --corsAllowOrigin           Used as default Access-Control-Allow-Origin header value for responses.
 Delimit multiple values with commas.
 Default: '*'
 --corsDisallowCredentials   When provided, the default Access-Control-Allow-Credentials header value will be passed as 'false'.
 Default: true
 --corsExposedHeaders        Used as additional Access-Control-Exposed-Headers header value for responses.
 Delimit multiple values with commas.
 Default: 'WWW-Authenticate,Server-Authorization'
 --disableCookieValidation   Used to disable cookie-validation on hapi.js-server
+--dockerHost                The host name of Docker.
+Default: localhost
+--dockerHostServicePath     Defines service path which is used by SLS running inside Docker container
+--dockerNetwork             The network that the Docker container will connect to
+--dockerReadOnly            Marks if the docker code layer should be read only.
+Default: true
 --enforceSecureCookies      Enforce secure cookies
 --hideStackTraces           Hide the stack trace on lambda failure.
 Default: false
 --host                  -o  Host name to listen on.
 Default: localhost